How well do you manage employee workplace stress?

-Over 11 million working days are still being lost because of stress at work.
-As an employer, it is important to take responsibility for ensuring your staff are happy and healthy.
+Over 17 million working days are still being lost due to stress, depression or anxiety at work.
+As an employer, it’s important to take responsibility for ensuring your staff are happy and healthy.

 What is workplace stress?

 Workplace stress is defined as the harmful reaction that people have to undue pressure and demands placed on them at work.
-Our report, Mental Health in the Workplace, revealed that more than four in ten employees have suffered from stress.
+Our report, Mental Health in the Workplace, revealed that 64% of employees feel work has been a cause for their mental health deterioration – an increase from 2020.

 What are the causes of stress at work?

-With 70% of employees suffering from a mental health condition, identifying the leading causes of stress in the workplace is important so, as an employer, you can take proactive steps to minimise or eliminate the risk all together.
+With 37% of respondents having taken time off for their mental wellbeing over the last two years, it’s important for employers to take proactive steps to minimise or eliminate the risk altogether.
 Our research found that the most common cause of stress included:

 1. Increased workload

-Employees today feel that a good work-life balance is more important than salary, which is why a survey found that 61% of workers would quit their jobs or consider doing so because their job didn’t offer them the flexibility.
-In our mental health report, we found that increased workloads were the biggest cause of stress, with 38.2% of employees citing this as the main cause of mental health issues in the workplace.
+In our mental health report, we found that increased workloads were the biggest cause of stress, with 58% of employees citing this as the main cause of mental health issues in the workplace.
 Increased workload is associated with reduced levels of productivity, higher levels of fatigue and a higher risk of employee burnout.

 2. Financial concerns

 For the first time ever, businesses can be employing up to five generations of staff.
-However, regardless of what generation, money is a important to everyone.
-For some, the worry of money can be a big part of day-to-day life.
+However, regardless of what generation, money is important to everyone.
+With financial worries looming over the country, the worry of money can be a big part of day-to-day life.
 For younger generations, there is a constant struggle to overcome student debt, that’s higher than ever before, while trying to save for life milestones like buying a first home.

 3. Hitting deadlines

-When an employee is facing multiple tight deadlines, it can put an extreme level of pressure on them and sometimes the cause is something completely out of their control.
-Many roles can have deliverables which are important for other internal stakeholders and in a culture of “my work is the most important” it can be very easy for an employee to become overwhelmed and unnecessarily stressed by constant chasers and follow ups from colleagues.
-Employees can also have feel like they have an obligation to work late or over weekends in order to complete all of their work.
-This can put a strain on relationships at home and compound the problem.
+When an employee faces multiple tight deadlines, they can experience an extreme level of stress, which sometimes can be completely out of their control.
+Many roles may have deliverables that require internal approvals, and have tight deadlines, and in a culture of “my work is the most important” it can be very easy for employees to become overwhelmed and unnecessarily stressed by constant chasers and follow ups from colleagues.

 4. Workplace bullying